 - 10.4.
-A DA consists of the Display Authorisation, a Certificate of Test and Competence and a schedule of the categories or specific aircraft types authorised along with the type of display, minimum heights and the skill levels associated with any aerobatic / formation / tailchase endorsements45.
+A DA consists of the Display Authorisation, a Certificate of Test and Competence and a schedule of the categories or specific aircraft types authorised along with the type of display, minimum heights and the skill levels associated with any aerobatic / formation / tailchase endorsements44.
 Additionally, any other specifics such as wing walking, balloon bursting, flour bombing etc. will be included in the 'other' column of the DA. - 10.5.
 The initial issue of an unlimited level aerobatic DA will only be granted under specific circumstances, on a case by case basis, after written application to and consideration by the CAA GA Unit DA panel.
 Please contact the CAA GA Unit if this is likely to be requested.

-44 Appendix A contains guidance and outlines responsibilities for the completion of forms
+43 Appendix A contains guidance and outlines responsibilities for the completion of forms

-45 For initial DA and DA upgrades, a minimum of 500 feet for aerobatics and 200 feet for flypasts is normally issued unless specific circumstances can be endorsed by DAE recommendation.
+44 For initial DA and DA upgrades, a 500 feet aerobatic and 200 feet non-aerobatic minimum is normally issued unless specific circumstances can be endorsed by DAE recommendation.